Electricity price statistics

 In May 2013, the European Council called on the Commission to carry out an in-depth analysis of the evolution of energy prices and costs in Europe.

 In 2014, the European Commission, in response to the European Council request, prepared an in-depth analysis of energy prices and costs in Europe, to help policy makers understand the background context, the impact of recent price rises on consumers and the political implications.
 This first energy prices and costs report illustrated high global energy prices, with prices diverging considerably across EU Member States, and significantly higher for Europe than for its international trading partners, particularly the United States.
 Retail prices had risen more than wholesale prices because of increases in the network price components and taxes and levies.
 Data weaknesses led to the recommendation to improve the detail, transparency and consistency of energy price data collection and to the Commission’s proposal and the adoption of Regulation (EU) No 2016/1952.
 It was also decided that such an energy prices and costs report would be prepared every 2 years.
 The European Commission thus published such a report also in 2016 and 2018.
+The fourth report on energy prices and costs was published in October 2020, as part of the 2020 State of the energy union report.
+It focuses on progress made on the EU’s policies on the energy transition policies and initiatives related to the European Green Deal, but it also assesses the impact of the COVID-19 pandemic on the recent and expected evolution of the analysed indicators.

 Increased transparency for gas and electricity prices should help promote fair competition, by encouraging consumers to choose between different energy sources (oil, coal, natural gas and renewable energy sources) and different suppliers.
 Energy price transparency is more effective when publishing and broadcasting as widely as possible prices and pricing systems.